2022 Fenway Bowl: Teams

 The Fenway Bowl featured the Louisville Cardinals from the Atlantic Coast Conference and the Cincinnati Bearcats from the American Athletic Conference.
-The Bearcats and Cardinals were long-time conference mates, having played together in the Missouri Valley Conference from 1963–1969, as independents from 1975–1995, in Conference USA from 1996–2004, in the Big East Conference from 2005–2012, and in the American Athletic Conference in 2013.
+The Bearcats and Cardinals were long-time conference mates, having played together in the Missouri Valley Conference from 1963 to 1969, as independents from 1975 to 1995, in Conference USA from 1996 to 2004, in the Big East Conference from 2005 to 2012, and in the American Athletic Conference in 2013.
 Both teams played annually for The Keg of Nails trophy until the rivalry went dormant when Louisville joined the ACC in 2014.

 On November 27, 2022, Wisconsin announced that it had hired Cincinnati's Luke Fickell to become their new head coach, meaning that Fickell would not coach Cincinnati in the Fenway Bowl.
 To fill the vacancy, Cincinnati hired Louisville head coach Scott Satterfield to the same position on December 5, three days after Cincinnati and Louisville were announced as bowl opponents.
 At his introductory press conference, Satterfield said that he would have no part in the bowl game with respect to either team.

 Entering the game, Cincinnati led the all-time series 30–22–1.
 The teams had last met in 2013, when Louisville defeated Cincinnati, 31–24, in overtime.

 Cincinnati

 The Bearcats, representing the American Athletic Conference (AAC) and coming off of a College Football Playoff appearance in 2021, began their campaign with a road trip to play No. 19 Arkansas, to whom they lost by a touchdown.
 Cincinnati earned their first win of the year the following weekend, as they defeated Kennesaw State by 53 points in their home opener.
 A neutral-site game at Paycor Stadium followed, as the Bearcats defeated rivals Miami (OH), and they returned home to finish September with a 21-point win over Indiana.
 In their first AAC contest, the Bearcats beat Tulsa by ten, which put them back into the AP Top 25 for the first time since the preseason poll.
 Cincinnati then defeated South Florida on homecoming before taking a bye week.
 They earned bowl eligibility following a defeat of SMU on the road, though dropped out of the rankings the next week after losing a four-point contest at UCF.
 They rebounded quickly with a pair of home conference wins against Navy and East Carolina, before traveling to Philadelphia and beating Temple by twenty points.
 Cincinnati's regular season concluded with a home loss to No. 19 Tulane, which knocked them out of contention for a third consecutive AAC championship.
 The Bearcats accepted a bid to the Fenway Bowl on December 2; they entered the game with an overall record of 9–3 and a conference record of 6–2.

-This was Cincinnati's final game as a member of the American Athletic Conference, as the Bearcats are set to join the Big 12 Conference in 2023.
+This was Cincinnati's final game as a member of the American Athletic Conference, as the Bearcats joined the Big 12 Conference in 2023.